-The application process is handled by the University's Study Abroad Unit For the aims, learning outcomes and application criteria for the GCSA Year Abroad, please see the information here.
+The application process is handled by the University's Study Abroad Unit.
+For the aims, learning outcomes and application criteria for the GSCA Year Abroad please see the information here It is the student's responsibility to apply for a year abroad, and to comply in full with the preparation process.